Skip to Content

 The purpose for this is for it to act as a funnel for those rare instances when water seeps through and needs an outlet to be drained from the flooring.

 Subsequently, fasten the drain plate along with the drain.
-A 1 ¼” allowance is recommended to give the concrete mix ample space to settle.
+A 1 ¼” allowance is recommended to give the mix ample space to settle.

 Mixing the Concrete

 Now comes the mixing of the concrete.
-This may vary according to the type of concrete material you choose.
+This may vary according to the type of material you choose.

 Pouring And Curing Concrete

 The concrete can be distributed via a handheld mortar mixer or a trowel.
 Follow the aforementioned 1 ¼” leeway closest to the drain.
-Gently spread out the moist concrete until it is even and smooth.
+Gently spread out the moist material until it is even and smooth.

 How Do You Waterproof A Concrete Shower Floor?

-Sealers can be sprayed on concrete floors and serve as a protective film against water seepage and moisture accumulation.
+Sealers can be sprayed on the floors and serve as a protective film against water seepage and moisture accumulation.
 On several occasions, epoxies are coated on cement, and sealers are distributed as the final overlay.

 A Final Tip For Slip-Resistance

-How to Install a Concrete Shower Pan
+How to Install a Shower Pan Made of Concrete

-Concrete shower floor panA concrete shower pan is used as a shower base and there are ready-made shower pans available in the market but an experienced DIYer might want to try to install a concrete shower pan for a customized fit.
+A concrete shower pan is used as a base, and there are ready-made pans available in the market.
+However, an experienced DIYer might want to try to install a concrete pan for a customized fit.

 Materials Needed: